iadityatharu/Learn-PostgreSQL/intro.md

 ### Solution:

 query:
 CREATE DATABASE bank;
 CREATE TABLE employee(
 emp_id SERIAL PRIMARY KEY,
 fname VARCHAR(255) NOT NULL,
 lname VARCHAR(255) NOT NULL,
 email VARCHAR(255) UNIQUE NOT NULL,
 department VARCHAR(255) NOT NULL,
 salary DECIMAL(10,2) DEFAULT 30000.00,
 hire_date DATE DEFAULT CURRENT_DATE
 );

 #### Note insert data as your wish.

 # Section 4:

 ## clause

 clause are the keyword that are used while executing query.It is use to provide condition while fetching data.

 ### Most widely used clause are :

 1. WHERE clause:
    It is used to filter records and return only those records that fulfill the specified condition.
    It is commonly used in SQL queries to restrict the rows returned by a SELECT, UPDATE, DELETE,
    or INSERT INTO statement based on one or more conditions.
 2. DISTINCT clause:
    It is used to return only unique (distinct) values, eliminating duplicate rows in the result set.
    It is typically used with the SELECT statement to ensure that only non-repeating data is retrieved
    from a column or set of columns.
 3. ORDER BY clause :
    It is used to sort the result set in ascending or descending order based on one or more columns.
 4. LIMIT clause: It is used to limit the number of rows returned in the result set.
 It is typically used
    with the SELECT statement to control how many records are displayed, often for performance optimization
    or pagination purposes.
 5. LIKE clause: It is used to search for a specified pattern in a column.
 It is commonly used with
    the WHERE clause to filter records that match the pattern, where % represents any sequence of characters,
-and _ represents a single character.
+   and \_ represents a single character.

 ## some useful operators in postgreSQL.
 It is also example of WHERE clause

 1. IN operator:
    It is used to specify multiple values in a WHERE or FROM clause.
    example:
-SELECT * FROM employee WHERE department IN ('IT','HR','Finance');
+   SELECT \* FROM employee WHERE department IN ('IT','HR','Finance');
 2. BETWEEN operator:
    It is used to specify a range of values in a WHERE or FROM clause.
    example:
-SELECT * FROM employee WHERE salary between 40000 AND 60000;
+   SELECT \* FROM employee WHERE salary between 40000 AND 60000;
 3. NOT operator:
    It is used to negate the result of a condition.
    example:
-SELECT * FROM employee WHERE NOT department = 'IT';
+   SELECT _ FROM employee WHERE NOT department = 'IT';
    also we can use not operator like this
-SELECT * FROM employee WHERE department NOT IN ('IT','HR','Finance');
+   SELECT _ FROM employee WHERE department NOT IN ('IT','HR','Finance');

 ## DISTINCT clause :

 It is used to return only unique (distinct) values, eliminating duplicate rows in the result set.
 example:
 it is useful for fetching like country ,city,department etc.
 SELECT DISTINCT department from employee;

 ## ORDER BY clause :

 It is used to sort the result set in ascending or descending order based on one or more columns.
 example:
-SELECT * FROM employee id ORDER BY asc;
+SELECT \* FROM employee id ORDER BY asc;

 ## LIMIT clause :

 It is used to limit the number of rows returned in the result set.
 example:
-SELECT * FROM employee LIMIT 5;
+SELECT \* FROM employee LIMIT 5;

 ## LIKE clause :

 It is used to search for a specified pattern in a column.
 example:
 finding fname who contain letter i in them (anywhere)
-SELECT * FROM employee WHERE fname LIKE '%a%';
+SELECT _ FROM employee WHERE fname LIKE '%a%';
 finding fanme who contain first letter A in them
-SELECT * FROM employee WHERE fname LIKE 'A%';
+SELECT _ FROM employee WHERE fname LIKE 'A%';
 finding fname who contain last letter a in them
-SELECT * FROM employee WHERE fname LIKE '%a';
+SELECT \* FROM employee WHERE fname LIKE '%a';

 # Section 5:

 ## postgreSQL Calculation:

 1. COUNT (): It is used to count total number of column.
 2. SUM (): It is used to calculate the total of a numeric column.
 3. AVG (): It is used to calculate the average of a numeric column.
 4. MAX (): It is used to find the maximum value in a column.
 5. MIN (): It is used to find the minimum value in a column.

 ## IMPORTANT!

 1. GROUP BY clause:
    It is used to group the result set by one or more columns.
    example:
    SELECT department, AVG(salary) FROM employee GROUP BY department;

+# Section 6:

+## String function:

+1. concat():
+   This function is used to join two or more string.
+   example:
+   SELECT concat(fname,' ',lname) FROM employee;

+### Note: Al we can use name alias for our customized name of column.

+example:
+SELECT concat(fname,' ',lname) AS full_name FROM employee;
+2. concat_ws(concat with seperator):
+It is improved version concat we can give one seperator for multiple string.
+example:
+SELECT concat_ws(' ',fname,lname) AS full_name FROM employee;
+3. substring:
+This function is used to extract some word from whole string.
+example:
+SELECT substring(fname FROM 1 FOR 3) FROM employee;
+4. replace:
+It is used to change string value from one to another.
+example:
+SELECT REPALCE(fname,'Aditya','Rahul') from employee where id=1;
+5. reverse:
+This used to reverse the string.
+select reverse(fname) from employee;
+6. length:
+This function is used to find the length of string.
+example:
+select length(fname) from employee where id = 1;
+7. upper:
+This is used to transfrom string into uppercase.
+select upper(fname) from employee where id =1;
+8. lower:
+This is used to transfrom string into lowercase.
+select lower(fname) from employee where id=1;
+9. left:
+This is used to extract some word from left side of string.
+example:
+select left(fname,3) from employee where id=1;
+10. right:
+This is used to extract some word from right side of string.
+example:
+select right(fname,3) from employee where id=1;
+11. trim:
+This is used to remove some word from string.
+example:
+select trim(fname,'a') from employee where id=1;
+12. position:
+This is used to find the position of some word in string.
+example:
+select position(fname IN 'aditya') from employee where id=1;